Join us for a three-day,

 just PER TENT.
 Open pavilions do not count towards a tent

-showers.
-It is discreetly wet, please keep all alcohol within
+bathrooms AND showers.
+It is discreetly wet, please keep all

-only, and must not be left unattended at any time.
-Ashes/partially
+within fire pits only, and must not be left unattended at any time.

-burned wood must be removed from site, there is no dumping area for
+Ashes/partially burned wood must be removed from site, there is no

-We will be using the Alpenhaus, which has a small kitchen area and
+open flames.
+We will be using the Alpenhaus, which has a small

 NO MARIJUANA IS ALLOWED ON